gravestench/dark-magic/pkg/services/raylibRenderer/README.md

 # Template service
-The purpose of this [servicemesh](https://github.com/gravestench/servicemesh) service is ...
+The purpose of this [Service Mesh](https://github.com/gravestench/servicemesh) service is ...

 ## Dependencies